victordibia/neuralqa/README.md

 - **Retriever**: For each search query (question), scan an index (elasticsearch), and retrieve a list of candidate matched passages.

 - **Reader**: For each retrieved passage, a BERT based model predicts a span that contains the answer to the question.
 In practice, retrieved passages may be lengthy and BERT based models can process a maximum of 512 tokens at a time.
 NeuralQA handles this in two ways.
-Lengthy passages are chunked into smaller sections with an configurable stride.
+Lengthy passages are chunked into smaller sections with a configurable stride.
 Secondly, NeuralQA offers the option of extracting a subset of relevant snippets (RelSnip) which a BERT reader can then scan to find answers.
 Relevant snippets are portions of the retrieved document that contain exact match results for the search query.

 - **User Interface**: NeuralQA provides a visual user interface for performing queries (manual queries where question and context are provided as well as queries over a search index), viewing results and also sensemaking of results (reranking of passages based on answer scores, highlighting keyword match, model explanations).